thorsten/phpMyFAQ/docs/usage.md

 Users of the FAQ also have the possibility to register themselves.
 The user-generated accounts are unactivated by default, and the administrator has to activate them.
+If enabled by the administrator, the user can also register for login via passkey.

 ## 4.9 User control panel